cosmonaut-ai/cosmonaut-api/docs/api-spec.md

 ```
 data: The cold weight of the Sovereign-pattern service pistol

-data: settles into your palm, a familiar anchor in a world

-data: of shifting gears and shifting loyalties.
+data: settles into your palm, a familiar anchor in a world\n\nof shifting gears and shifting loyalties.

 data: [DONE]

 ```

 - Each chunk of story text is prefixed with `data: `
+- Leading whitespace is stripped from the first chunk only
+- **Newlines are escaped as `\n`** to preserve paragraph breaks in the SSE format
+- Each event is terminated with a blank line (`\n\n`)
 - The stream ends with `data: [DONE]\n\n`
 - Error events use the format: `event: error\ndata: <error message>\n\n`